WATEROAM

 Activated carbon is an effective material to remove organic chemicals from water besides coagulants.
 Activated carbon has many small pores on the surface to achieve a very high surface area and contact point.

-One gram of powdered activated carbon has a surface area of more than 3,000 m².
+.
 Thus, large amount of soluble substance can stick (adsorb) onto the activated carbon surface.
 Sufficient contact time (10 to 20 minutes) is usually required to remove contaminants effectively from the water.

 Although it is not effective for microbial contaminants, metals, nitrates and other inorganic contaminants, activated carbon can be combined with other treatment methods to complement each other.